Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 You are likely to hear lots of labels for perinatal depression as an expecting or new parent, including perinatal depression or anxiety, postnatal depression, postpartum depression or even the ‘baby blues’.
 ‘Perinatal’ includes the whole of the pregnancy and up to when your baby is one year old, so perinatal depression is referring to this timeframe.

-Postpartum anxiety is referring to the same timeframe, but where symptoms present more like fear, worry or panic than depressive symptoms, which are more likely to include sadness, hopelessness and feeling unworthy.
+Postpartum or postnatal anxiety is referring to the same 12 month timeframe, but where symptoms present more like fear, worry or panic than depressive symptoms, which are more likely to include sadness, hopelessness and feeling unworthy.

-We recognise at ForWhen that perinatal depression doesn’t necessarily fit into neat timeframes, which is why we are available for support from conception up until the first year for your baby.
+We recognise at ForWhen that postnatal depression doesn’t necessarily fit into neat timeframes, which is why we are available for support from conception up until the first year for your baby.

 Early Symptoms of postpartum depression

-Look out for the following symptoms: depressed moodconstantly feeling depressedextreme sadnessfrequent crying spells or excessive crying.
-You may also experience negative thoughtslose interest activities previously enjoyed, feel as though nothing can cheer you uplack hope for the future and feel completely overwhelmed by everyday tasks.
+Look out for the following symptoms: low mood, extreme sadness, frequent crying spells or excessive crying, or being unable to sleep when your baby is sleeping.
+You may also experience negative thoughts, loss of interest in activities you previously enjoyed, feeling as though nothing can cheer you up, lacking hope for the future and feeling completely overwhelmed by everyday tasks.

 Key Highlight

-There are various ways to treat depression in the perinatal period and treatment options should never be ‘one size fits all’.
-Some people feel uncertain about what a postnatal depression diagnosis may mean or be worried about admitting they are experiencing mood issues.
+There are various ways to treat depression in the postnatal period and treatment options should never be ‘one size fits all’.
+Some people feel uncertain about what a postnatal depression diagnosis may mean or be worried about admitting they aren’t coping.

 Baby blues

-You may have heard the term ‘baby blues’ and may (like me) feel it doesn’t quite cut it to describe the level of emotions experienced during postpartum depression.
-So when do the baby blues become clinical postnatal depression and what can you do about this?
+You may have heard the term ‘baby blues’ and may (like me) feel it doesn’t quite cut it to describe the level of emotions experienced after giving birth.
+Baby blues refers to the 3-5 days after giving birth when the birthing parent can experience a whole range of emotions that last up to a week.
+So when do the baby blues become postnatal depression and what can you do about this?

-I want to acknowledge firstly that both being a new parent or experiencing a mental health condition can be incredibly difficult experiences and the combination of these can result in more extreme issues.
-These next paragraphs talk about suicide and suicidal thoughts, so please be aware this may be triggering.
+We want to acknowledge firstly that both being a new parent or experiencing a mental health condition can be incredibly difficult experiences and the combination of these can result in more complex issues.
+These next paragraphs talk about suicide and suicidal thoughts, so please be aware before reading on.

 Postpartum psychosis

-There is increased risk in the postpartum period for birth parents to experience psychosis, regardless of whether there is a history of this, although the risk is higher with previously diagnosed mental illness.
+There is a low risk in the postpartum period for birth parents to experience psychosis, regardless of whether there is a history of this, although the risk is higher with previously diagnosed mental illness.

-Postpartum psychosis or puerperal psychosis is less common than postnatal depression, impacting 1-2 in 1000 birth parents and is defined as occurring within days to one month following birth.
-While less frequent, postpartum psychosis is associated with more severe consequences, including negative outcomes for infants as well as parents and including a higher risk of suicide.
-Due to this, it is critical to recognise and manage symptoms for postpartum psychosis through a health care professional.
+Postpartum psychosis, also known as puerperal psychosis, is less common than postnatal depression, impacting 1-2 in 1000 birth parents.
+It is defined as occurring within days to one month following birth.
+It includes unusual thoughts and beliefs like someone is trying to harm the baby, finding it hard to sleep, feeling full of energy or restless and irritable or feeling invincible.
+Due to this, it is critical to recognise and manage symptoms for postpartum psychosis and get urgent assistance.

 Increased risk means higher level or more risk factors are present, which may contribute to the likelihood or severity of postnatal depression.
-It is important to know that while risk factors can contribute to postpartum depression, the presence of these does not automatically mean this will be diagnosed.
+It is important to know that while risk factors can contribute to postpartum depression, the presence of these does not automatically mean that you will develop postnatal depression.

 While somewhat limited information exists for perinatal bipolar disorder, an existing diagnosis is more likely to result in a relapse of symptoms during pregnancy and untreated, can cause complications for pregnancy and birth.
 It is especially important for this reason that symptoms are managed throughout pregnancy, to promote positive outcomes for both parents and the baby.